Lightweight. Made of extremely strong nylon. Manufacturer provides lifetime guarantee.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-The way you use your packing cubes is completely up to you.
+How you use your oacking cubes is up to you.

 Read on and we'll help you decide what type of packing cubes are best for you.